-About Using the Gram Stain to Help Diagnose Meningitis (NEW) Virtual Lab Simulation
+Using the Gram Stain to Help Diagnose Meningitis Virtual Lab

 This short, targeted simulation is adapted from the full-length “The Gram Stain: Identify and differentiate bacteria” simulation.

 Did you know that there are approximately 5 million-trillion-trillion bacteria in the world?
 Most of them are harmless, but some can induce disease in an affected host.
 In this simulation, you will help doctors identify bacteria in a cerebrospinal fluid sample from a patient suspected of suffering from bacterial meningitis.
 Visit the patient in the hospital